ZracheSs-xyZ/DiscordQRCodeBot/README.md

 # bug to fix
 - [ ] Current time isn't displayed correcly
 - [ ] Please tell me if you experience any bugs...

+# Donations
+With your donation, I will be able to keep working on this project and add new features.
+Thank you!

+* Ronin Wallet Address : ronin:a04d88fbd1cf579a83741ad6cd51748a4e2e2b6a
+* Ethereum Wallet Address : 0x3C133521589daFa7213E5c98C74464a9577bEE01

 # Help
 If you need help with setup or you have any question, please reach out to me!